Chris West (politician): Social issues

 In 2019, West voted in favor of legislation that would make it legal for doctors to prescribe a lethal dose of medication to terminally ill patients who want to end their lives.
 The bill failed to pass out of the Senate, receiving a 23-23 vote.
 West was the only Republican to vote in favor of the bill.

+During the 2020 legislative session, West introduced a bill that would require agencies to provide a voter application form and general voting information to people preparing to transition back to society from prison.
+The bill passed the House of Delegates by a vote of 93-36.

 In February 2020, West co-sponsored legislation that would make single-occupant bathrooms gender neutral.

-In August 2020, West signed onto a letter calling on the Baltimore County Public Schools system to ban hate symbols in the form of Confederate flags and swastikas.

-West introduced legislation in the 2021 legislative session that would create penalties for vandalizing or destroying historically significant statues in Maryland.

 In February 2021, West cosponsored legislation that would provide students with access to period products in school bathrooms.
 The bill passed and became law on May 30, 2021.

+In August 2020, West signed onto a letter calling on the Baltimore County Public Schools system to ban hate symbols in the form of Confederate Flags and swastikas.
+During the 2021 legislative session, he introduced a bill to create penalties for vandalizing or destroying historically significant statues in Maryland.

+Personal life

+West is a congregant and former senior warden at the Emmanuel Episcopal Church.